CristianDavideConte/universalSmoothScroll/README.md

 A: YES!<br/>
 While setting a custom ease function you will notice it will be passed both the timestamp relative to the beginning of the scroll-animation and the current timestamp as the second and third arguments of your function.<br/>
 You can use them to make the scroll-animations last any amount of time you want.<br/><br/>
-You can also use the standard cubic-bezier ease-functions included in the `universalsmoothscroll-ease-functions` library that you can find [here](https://github.com/CristianDavideConte/universalSmoothScroll/blob/master/js/universalsmoothscroll-ease-functions.js) which can be used by specifing a duration as the first argument.<br/>
+You can also use the standard cubic-bézier ease-functions included in the `universalsmoothscroll-ease-functions` library that you can find [here](https://github.com/CristianDavideConte/universalSmoothScroll/blob/master/js/universalsmoothscroll-ease-functions.js) which can be used by specifing a duration as the first argument.<br/>
 For istance:<br/>
 ```javascript
 uss.setStepLengthCalculator(EASE_LINEAR(2000), myContainer); //Every scroll-animation on our container will last 2 seconds